 If you are staying on the Gold Coast and want to use the Gold Coast light rail system there’s a stop right outside Q1 Skypoint.
 From there you can travel as far south as Broadbeach, the terminal is outside Pacific Fair, or as far north as Gold Coast Hospital.
 The next section of the light rail through to Helensvale will open in early 2018 which will connect the Gold Coast beaches to the Queensland rail system, you will then be able to travel right through to Brisbane City and Airport.

 Free parking for Skypoint guests is available in their underground garage.
 We parked beachfront at Surfers North as we were heading to the beach and in search of coffee first, it’s free street parking along there but you will need to walk a little way, the beach parking that’s closer in to the centre of Surfers works on an automated pay and display system.
 If you are using street parking do watch the signs as there is a bit of variation on what is free vs paid and also with time limitations especially on business days.

 Skypoint is shown on this map, open the map and select directions if you want to work out the distance or time from your current location.

 Skypoint Observation Deck Hours

 Skypoint is open from 7.30 am until 7.00 pm Sunday through Thursday.
-There is an extending closing time on Friday and Saturday until 9.00 pm although entry closes 30 minutes earlier.
+There is an extended closing time on Friday and Saturday until 9.00 pm although entry closes 30 minutes earlier.
 Without daylight saving in Queensland that is late enough to see the sunset on any day of the week.

 Skypoint Observation Deck Costs

 There are a variety of ticket types available.

-For general admission as described above it’s $24 for adults, $14 for children.
+For general admission as described above, it’s $27 for adults, $17 for children.

 A day/night ticket to enjoy the views by day, then return to watch the sunset and lights come on across the city is $34 for adults and $19 for children.